An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Results

 \subsubsection{Causes}

 The first two authors manually categorized the RED causes that emerged from the interview study into \textit{requirements artifact-}, \textit{time-}, \textit{people-}, and \textit{product-}related.
 The full list of potential causes and their categorization can be found in the Appendix in Table~\ref{tab:apx:groups:cause}.
 In the survey, we ask respondents to indicate one or more causes for RED from this list. \Cref{fig:survey:causes} shows the support for the categories of \textit{Causes} averaged over all answers within a single category.
 For example, the causes in the time-related category, on average, were agreed upon by 57.5\% of the survey participants.
 Respondent showed a strong agreement with time-related answers like \textit{time pressure to deliver a feature} and \textit{time pressure to finalize the (systematic) requirements specification}.
 People-related answers received the next-strongest support, with \textit{lack of domain knowledge} and \textit{lack of communication between stakeholders} being the most prominent.
-Requirements artifact- and product-related answers share comparable support as valid causes of RED. \textit{Requirements not documented} is the most agreed upon artifact-related cause, corroborating the findings of Wagner et al.~\cite{wagner2019status} that requirements incompleteness remains one of the most critical aspects of requirements engineering.
+Requirements artifact- and product-related answers share comparable support as valid causes of RED. \textit{Requirements not documented}---\revb{a property}{of the requirements artifacts potentially causing costly rework due to the lack of a tangible document to refer to}---is the most agreed upon artifact-related cause \revb{for}{RED}, corroborating the findings of Wagner et al.~\cite{wagner2019status} that requirements incompleteness remains one of the most critical aspects of requirements engineering.
 Answers in the product-related category include \textit{technical complexity of the project}, which is still deemed influential but less so compared to the aforementioned causes.
 The respondents also point specifically to the lack of skills resulting in accruing RED items.
-For example, one survey respondent commented on their answer that \textit{``decisions are made by product and business people without the background to realize their consequences.
-They know they are cutting corners and creating the debt on purpose (to speed up delivery usually).''} Others pointed out the lack of knowledge regarding what the professional figure of a requirements engineer entails, as people without such knowledge unintentionally introduce debt.
-For example, one respondent commented: \textit{``Organizations have been trying to document less than necessary and having people engage in conversations and meetings to cover for the gaps, creating RE debt intentionally.
-When organizations are asked to document their requirements properly, they often don't know how to do it or create low-quality requirements, creating debt unintentionally.''}
+For example, one survey respondent commented on their answer that ``decisions are made by product and business people without the background to realize their consequences.
+They know they are cutting corners and creating the debt on purpose (to speed up delivery usually).''
+Others pointed out the lack of knowledge regarding what the professional figure of a requirements engineer entails, as people without such knowledge unintentionally introduce debt.
+For example, one respondent commented: ``Organizations have been trying to document less than necessary and having people engage in conversations and meetings to cover for the gaps, creating RE debt intentionally.
+When organizations are asked to document their requirements properly, they often don't know how to do it or create low-quality requirements, creating debt unintentionally.''